cloud-ark/caastle/README.rst

 https://docs.docker.com/engine/installation/

 On Mac OS, make sure the command shell from which you are installing CloudARK is able to run docker commands without sudo.
-You can achieve this by executing following command once Docker VM is running in the shell:
+You can achieve this by executing following command in the shell once Docker VM is up and running:

 eval "$(docker-machine env default)"